 What do you love most in your mystery listens?
 Is it dark, moody settings and gritty storylines?
 Is it morally ambiguous main characters with complex inner lives?
 If so, noir is your kind of fiction.

-As a literary genre, noir can be difficult to nail down because so much of it is based on a general feeling of darkness and danger.
+As a literary genre, noir can be tough to nail down because so much of it is based on a general feeling of danger.
 Noir fiction was inspired by film noir, and film noir traces its roots to hard-boiled detective novels.
 The characters are never completely good or utterly bad, and there’s usually an internal struggle.
 Noir is also distinguished by its gloomy and gritty settings.
 Whereas in other mysteries, the protagonist often comes out on top, there's no clear win in a noir story.
 Even if the lead character ultimately reaches their goal, they are forever changed by the events they've witnessed and experienced.

 Here's another noir crime thriller set in LA, and another one listeners won't want to miss.
 Steph Cha's Your House Will Pay takes place in the 1990s.
 A recent police shooting of a Black teenager is sending shockwaves across the city, but Grace Park and Shawn Matthews have their own problems.
 They'd both rather be left alone to live their quiet lives and stay out of the protests.
 Yet when another shocking crime rocks the city, both the Park and Matthews families are forced to pay attention.
 Narrators Glenn Davis and Greta Jung bring the characters of Grace and Shawn to life and help create the novel’s cinematic and dark world.